Damien – Omen II: Soundtrack

 After Harvey Bernhard had finished writing the story outline and was given the green light to start the production, the first person he contacted was Jerry Goldsmith because of the composer's busy schedule.
 Bernhard also felt that Goldsmith's music for The Omen was the highest point of that movie, and that without Goldsmith's music, the sequel would not be successful.

 Goldsmith's Omen II score uses similar motifs to his original Omen score, but for the most part he avoided re-using the same musical cues.
 In fact, the first movie's famous "Ave Satani" theme is reprised only partially, just before the closing credits begin.
 Goldsmith composed a largely different main title theme for Omen II, albeit one that utilises Latin phrases as "Ave Satani" had done.
-Goldsmith's Omen II score allows eerie choral effects and unusual electronic sound designs to take precedence over the piano and gothic chanting.
+Goldsmith's Omen II score allows eerie choral effects and unusual electronic sound designs to take precedence over the piano and Gothic chanting.

 Unlike The Omen (and The Final Conflict), Jerry Goldsmith's score was recorded in the US, with the soundtrack album re-recorded in Britain for financial reasons.
 Lionel Newman conducted both the film and album versions; Varèse Sarabande later released an expanded CD including both, the liner notes of which explain the reasons behind the re-recording (a short-lived union rule meant that musicians had to be paid the full amount for the film and album use if the soundtrack was released on LP, doubling their fee.
 It was cheaper, therefore, to re-record in the UK than pay the orchestra double in the US).
-The liner notes also explain that some of the soundtrack's pieces have been re-written slightly or even merged for the album re-recording.
+The liner notes also explain that some of the soundtrack's pieces have been rewritten slightly or even merged for the album re-recording.
 The audio quality of these UK-recorded album tracks also sounds noticeably more dynamic.
 Some sections of the film's soundtrack – the tapes of which were thought lost for many years – were discovered to have warped in storage and have noticeable and uncorrectable flaws.
 (The film soundtrack is listed from track 11 onwards).